soitun/dns-proxy-server/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for DPS project
+about: Suggest an idea to a new feature or enhancement for the DPS project
-title: ''
+title: 'Feature Request: '
-labels: ''
+labels: 'feature-request'
 assignees: ''

 ---

+## Summary & Motivation

+> A short description of what is it and why it's important to be considered.
+(Required)

+Example:

+> Provide a solver which can solve from previously configured DNS records.
+> It's will be useful because people can use DPS for static DNS entries instead of use /etc/hosts or something like.

+## Goals

-## What is Happening
+> What is supposed to do in short.
+(Optional)

-What is the actual behavior and lacks which without that feature, and what's the fallback (if there is one) while this feature is not implemented yet.
+Example

+> A simple, static DNS server

-## What is Expected
+## Non-Goals

-Please describe the wanted behavior with details of how it could work.
+> What people would think it is supposed to do, but it is not?
+(Optional)

+Example
+> * Not to implement a full and complex DNS server

-## Changes (Optional)
+## Description

-Steps to implement the desired feature.
+> Explain the feature details and how it would work, usecases, examples, snippets of code,
+> inputs and outputs, etc. (Required)

+Example

+> ### Storage
+>
+> DNS records will be stored at the existing DPS config file.
+>
+> ### DNS Records
+> * It will have support to A, AAAA and CNAME entries.
+> * Also, TTL by record will be supported